csimatovich/hello-world/README.md

 # Data Used
 We used data from:
-- The federal tax brackets page (Nerd Wallet)[https://revenue.iowa.gov/press-release/2023-10-25/idr-announces-2024-individual- income-tax-brackets-and-interest-rates]
+- The federal tax brackets page (Nerd Wallet)[https://www.nerdwallet.com/article/taxes/federal-income-tax-brackets]
+-